MTG/acousticbrainz-genre-dataset/data/README.md

 The development data (genre ground truth), validation and test data for AllMusic requires signing the **Data Usage agreement** by participants.
 The data will be shared to the participants in personal communication (please, ask the organizers).

+The datasets are licensed under CC BY-NC-SA4.0 license, except for data extracted from the AllMusic database, which is released for non-commercial scientific research purposes only.
+Any publication of results based on the data extracts of the AllMusic database must cite AllMusic as the source of the data.

 ### Notes

 To give an idea of the scale of the data, we report some statistics for the train datasets.